paldhous/ucb/2015/dataviz/md_raw/class7.md

 (Source: [*The New York Times*](http://www.nytimes.com/interactive/2014/upshot/mapping-the-spread-of-drought-across-the-us.html))

 As the name suggests, this projection minimizes distortions of area.
-It does not preserve direction: Notice that the border with Canada, which runs along a parallel at a latitude of 45 degrees N, is a curve, rather that a straight line.
+It does not preserve compass bearing: Notice that the border with Canada, which runs along a parallel at a latitude of 45 degrees N, is a curve, rather that a straight line.

 The Albers Equal Area Conic projection is rarely used to show the entire Earth, for obvious reasons when you see the projection in global view: